maheshsabnis/blazejan2021/readme.md

                 - This performs operation like 'setSeate()' in Component class
     - useContext()
         -  Used to pass data (or object with data and callbacks) across components
-        -  The Sender Component aka Provider Components decides which component can Consume data from Context, this component that consume data from Context is called as Consumer Component
+        -  The Sender Component aka Provider Components decides which component can Consume data from Context`, this component that consume data from Context is called as Consumer Component
         - Unlike props, the Context is passed to specific components
         - The 'createContext()' method of 'react' is used to define the cotext
             - const MyContext = createContext(initilValue), initialValue may be null